461

 Abstract

 Referring video object segmentation aims to segment and track a target object in a video using a natural language prompt.
 Existing methods typically fuse visual and textual features in a highly entangled manner, processing multi-modal information together to generate per-frame masks.
 However, this approach often struggles with ambiguous target identification, particularly in scenes with multiple similar objects, and fails to ensure consistent mask propagation across frames.
-To address these limitations, we introduce FindTrack, a novel decoupled framework that separates target identification from mask propagation.
+To address these limitations, we introduce FindTrack, an efficient decoupled framework that separates target identification from mask propagation.
 FindTrack first adaptively selects a key frame by balancing segmentation confidence and vision-text alignment, establishing a robust reference for the target object.
 This reference is then utilized by a dedicated propagation module to track and segment the object across the entire video.
 By decoupling these processes, FindTrack effectively reduces ambiguities in target association and enhances segmentation consistency.
-We demonstrate that FindTrack outperforms existing methods on public benchmarks.
+FindTrack significantly outperforms all existing methods on public benchmarks, demonstrating its superiority.

 View on arXiv